YaremaMaksym/Spring-Boot-practice/README.md

 # Spring-Boot-practice

-In this project I started my learning of Spring framework.
+I started learning the Spring framework from this project